DARSakthi/DARSakthi.github.io/other.markdown

 - 379 to the No Free View?
 No Review! pledge
 - 151 to the Just Mathematics Collective 'Mathematics Beyond Secrecy and Surveillance' initiative

 I feel strongly about [free and open](https://julesh.com/2021/02/16/free-publishing/) science.
 Profiteering and exploitation in academic publishing needs to end, and the products of publicly-funded research ought to be made accessible to the public.
+Besides simply being fair, this can help promote wider scientific literacy, another problem which I feel must be attended to.

 I am originally Indian.
 Because of this, I also feel strongly about [equity in science and mathematics](http://math.sfsu.edu/federico/).
 I am a member of Spectra's [AllyList](http://lgbtmath.org/People.html), which means I have committed to making mathematical spaces everywhere more inclusive towards LGBTQ+ individuals.